-- 1) Select an object or group of objects, then use one of the following methods to open the Duplicate dialog (Figure 128): - Go to Edit > Duplicate on the Menu bar. - Go to Shape > Duplicate on the Menu bar. - Use the keyboard shortcut Shift+F3. - 2) Select the number of copies, placement, enlargement, and the start and end colors for duplicate copies. - 3) Click OK and duplicate copies are created.
-An example of a duplication is shown in Figure 129.
-Each duplicate object is a separate object. - 4) To group the duplicate objects into one group, see "Grouping objects" on page 111. - 5) To combine the duplicate objects into one object, see "Combining objects" on page 113.
+- 1) Select an object or group of objects, then use one of the following methods to open the Duplicate dialog (Figure 131):

+- Go to Edit > Duplicate on the Menu bar.

+- Go to Shape > Duplicate on the Menu bar.

+- Use the keyboard shortcut Shift+F3.

+- 2) Select the number of copies, placement, enlargement, and the start and end colors for duplicate copies.